 Our hybrid retainer agreements are a combination of either a reduced Contingency Fee plus a Flat-Fee Retainer Agreement, or reduced Hourly Retainer and Contingency Fee Agreements.

-Under our hybrid contingency agreement, the client agrees to pay either a fee of $2,500 plus a percentage of the total recovery (usually 20 – 25%); or they pay a reduced hourly rate along with a reduced percentage of the total recovery.
+Under our hybrid contingency agreement, the client agrees to pay either a hybrid-fee of $2,500 plus a percentage of the total gross recovery (usually 20 – 25%); or they pay a reduced hourly rate (usually $200 – $250 per hour) plus a smaller percentage of the total gross recovery.
 Clients who select the hybrid fee agreement may pay an additional fee of $2,500 if an administrative charge is filed with the EEOC.

 Contact Madison Law today so we can begin reviewing your claim now.